NCAR/ncar-python-tutorial/README.rst

     bash miniconda.sh    # Follow the prompts on the installer screens.

 If you are unsure about any setting, accept the defaults.
 You can change them later.
-We suggest manually adding the miniconda path to your dot files (answer "no" to the last question).

 ..
 NOTE::